elliotec/elliotec.com/source/posts/2015-11-10-teach-your-skilss-for-fun-and-profit.html.markdown

 ##Gaining expertise

-In his book ["The 4-Hour Workweek,"](http://fourhourworkweek.com) Timothy Ferris famously (and controversially) outlines how to be come an expert in anything in four weeks and six steps.
+In his book ["The 4-Hour Workweek,"](http://fourhourworkweek.com) Tim Ferris famously (and controversially) outlines how to be come an expert in anything in four weeks and six steps.
 Read the book if you want to know each step, but let me give you a hint: at least half of them involve teaching.

 Think about the times you've had to give presentations.
 It's likely that you started out methodically when you found out you were going to do it, only to find yourself scrambling the night before and doing it in a few hours college-thesis-style.
 But you still learned a ton!
 Certainly more than the people that you were presenting for.